 Hin Bida (or Phi Phi Shark Point as it’s also known) is a very colourful reef, home to large schools of snapper, cuttle fish, octopus, turtles, harlequin shrimp, lionfish, moray eels, sea snakes, box fish, puffer and porcupine fish.
 Underwater photographers will find no end of subjects here.

 Of course, you’ll also find all the regular reef dwellers here, butterfly and parrot fish, scorpion fish, damsel and cardinal fish, clown fish, wrasse, groupers, shrimp, lobster, the list goes on…

 It’s not unknown for whale sharks to visit Hin Bida on their way south to Koh Haa or Hin Daeng & Hin Muang.

 Hin Bida is less frequently dived than many other sites, which is evident in the quality of the corals and abundant marine life.
 However it is prone to strong currents and care should be taken here just after full and new moon periods.

 All scuba diving dive sites are visited at the discretion of the tour leader on the day.
 Dive sites are selected based on the weather conditions, currents, overall safety and suitability for the majority of divers on the boat.
 We cannot guarantee specific dive sites prior to the boat departing.

-Hin Bida is often dived on a Phi Phi Overnight Trip or Green Season Liveaboard Trip.
+Hin Bida is often dived on a Island hopping and dive cruise, Phi Phi Overnight Trip or Green Season Liveaboard Trip.